coding84/Portfolio/README.md

 most of my work too afwul a lot of time as went back to all my classes to revise and practise, as I was ridiclously behind due to software fault set up.

-this time remmebered to update my git lab more often,git add, git commit and git push.
+pushed several time to my git hub but discovered the hardway i was doing incorectly, should be as follow: git add . git commit -m "note" here i was using -a and quotes which is wrong. git push